microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/05-scaling-plan-solution.md

 **weekdays schedule:**
 - General: give a name to the schedule and select the days from Monday to Friday (compare screenshot)
-- Ramp-up:
+- Ramp-up: starts at 8 AM, depth-first, Min. capacity = 50%, Capacity Threshold = 75%
-- Peak hours:
+- Peak hours: starts at 9 AM, depth-first, capacity threshold (default) = 75%
-- Ramp-down:
+- Ramp-down: starts at 5 PM, Min. capacity = 25%, Capacity Threshold = 100%
-- Off-peak hours:
+- Off-peak hours: starts at 6 PM, Capacity Threshold = 100%, disable "Force logoff users" and set "Turn off VM" to *no active or disconnected sessions*

 ![Add schedule for weekdays](../Images/05-scaling_plan_2.png)